hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-22-trainer-training-fall-2020.md

 This Trainer Training event is open to everyone!
 We do have a few priorities that might be helpful in guiding your choice to apply.
 These are:

-1. **Supporting current Instructor Trainers.**

-    We will reserve several seats in this training for applicants who are geographically near Instructor Trainers who are currently lacking local support.
-If you fit this category, your application will be compared only with others in this situation until those seats are filled.
-Don’t worry if you aren’t sure — we will double check our records against any information you provide in your application.

-1. **Recruiting regional or institutional pioneers.**

-    We will reserve a small number of seats for applicants who aim to launch a new community.
-However, pioneering a new community involves more than Instructor Training.
-If you fit this category, consider applying with a partner.
-Accepted applicants in the ‘pioneer’ category will be invited to an informational interview before beginning training to be sure that the Trainer role is the best way to support their work.
+1. **Meeting demand for Instructor Training in North American time zones.**

+    In looking to expand our Instructor Training program, we have begun by evaluating current demand.
+Memberships have grown rapidly in North American time zones, and previous calls for Instructor Trainers have prioritized global expansion over increased representation in active areas.
+For this round of applications, we will be reserving several seats for Trainers who can help us support the high demand for training in North America.

 1. **Fulfilling membership contracts.**

     Did you know that [Platinum member agreements](https://carpentries.org/membership/) can be negotiated to include the service of a local Instructor Trainer?
-We reserve seats for member agreements, so these applications are not compared in a pool, but they are still subject to review and approval by our panel.
+We reserve seats for member agreements, so these applications are not compared in a pool, but they are still subject to review and approval by our panel of current Trainers.

+1. **Training Carpentries Core Team Members.**
+    Carpentries Core Team members are the 'glue' that holds our community of volunteers together!
+In addition to bringing deep knowledge of The Carpentries to our Trainer community, Core Team members can be called upon in times of upheaval, when volunteers may have difficulty finding time to share.
+A small number of seats will be reserved for approved applicants from The Carpentries Core Team.

 1. **Bringing on more wonderful, enthusiastic, amazing new Instructor Trainers!**

-    Remaining seats for our “general pool” will include candidates from existing communities without local Trainers, communities with multiple Trainers, and individuals looking to participate in our global community without being connected to a local group.
+    Remaining seats for our “general pool” will include candidates from existing communities, individuals looking to participate in our global community without being connected to a local group, and pioneers hoping to leverage the Trainer role as they launch new local communities.
+Note that because launching a new community demands more than Instructor Training, accepted applicants in this last category may be invited to an informational interview before beginning training to be sure that the Trainer role is the best way to support their work.

 **Do I need to be a certified Carpentries Instructor to apply?**